Rip current: Technical description

 A more detailed and technical description of rip currents requires understanding the concept of radiation stress.
 Radiation stress is the force (or momentum flux) that is exerted on the water column by the presence of the wave.
 When a wave reaches shallow water and shoals, it increases in height prior to breaking.
 During this increase in height, radiation stress increases, because of the force exerted by the weight of the water that has been pushed upwards.

-To balance this, the local mean surface level drops; this is known as the setdown.
+To balance this, the local mean surface level drops.
+This is known as the "setdown".
 When the wave breaks and starts reducing in height, the radiation stress decreases as the amount of water that is elevated decreases.
-When this happens, the mean surface level increases — this is known as the setup.
+When this happens, the mean surface level increases—this is known as the "setup".

 In the formation of a rip current, a wave propagates over a sandbar with a gap in it.
-When this happens, most of the wave breaks on the sandbar, leading to "setup".
-However, the part of the wave that propagates over the gap does not break, and thus the "setdown" continues in that part.
-Because of this phenomenon, the mean water surface over the rest of the sandbar is higher than that which is over the gap, and the result is that a strong flow issues outward through the gap.
+When this happens, most of the wave breaks on the sandbar, leading to setup.
+The part of the wave that propagates over the gap does not break, and the setdown continues in that part.
+Because of this phenomenon, the mean water surface over the rest of the sandbar is higher than that which is over the gap.
+The result is a strong flow outward through the gap.
 This strong flow is the rip current.